omriAckley/fleaMarket/README.md

 ###GENERAL NOTES

->This uses fleaMarket.simulator, which is set up speifically to be used from other namespaces.
+>The gp namespace uses the simulator namespace, which is set up speifically to be used from other namespaces.
 As such, there are some things to be aware of.

 >First and foremost, you must call 'setup' before calling 'run'.
 The 'setup' function takes optional keyword arguments.
 Either way, setup will default to certain values--specified in fleaMarket.simulator--and will assoc-in values from the optional ones passed to it--or assoc-in nothing if no arguments are passed to it.
 Specifically for genetic programming, the keyword argument paired with :generate-DVE_expr is important.
 This must be passed an expression that expands to a function.
 This function should take a market and return a 'determine value expression'.
 This must be a quoted expression that will extrapolate to a flea's determine value function--more on that later.
 The program will do the extrapolating, you just need to be aware of what types of things can go into a determine value expression, and what it should return.